fealt/meat-the-future/README.md

 ## Project Description

+Let's check some important history facts about climate change.

 ```

 ▫️ In 1896, a seminal paper by Swedish scientist Svante Arrhenius first predicted that changes in atmospheric